michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0099.md

 - adj: rigidly accurate; allowing no deviation from a standard
 - adj: demanding strict attention to rules and procedures
 ### Family
-rigorous: rigorously, rigorousness, rigourousness+;rigor: rigorous, rigors
+- rigorous: rigorously, rigorousness, rigourousness+
+- rigor: rigorous, rigors
 ### Examples
 - Some death penalty opponents hope that Mr. Roof’s defiance will prompt the appellate courts to adopt a more rigorous standard for capital defendants.
 - Listening to classical music is a very rigorous task and requires a lot of focus.